humio/humio2grafana/CONTRIBUTING.md

     ```

 ### Sidenote: Running Humio Locally Alongside Grafana
 Both Grafana and Humio use port 3000 as their default TCP port.
 This results in clashes when attempting to run them on the same system.
-To change Grafana's default port find the `grafana.ini` file, location depending on OS,and modify its `http_port` field.
+To change Grafana's default port find the `grafana.ini` file, location depending on OS, and modify its `http_port` field.
 Then restart Grafana to apply the change.

 ## Running Tests locally
 The tests are made to be run by the `karma` test runner.
 To run the local tests: